by Texas Homesteader ~

 Then I attached my gifts using elastic bands & more ribbon to tie them to the diapers.
 The boots were hung from the top using pink tulle and a bright-pink hair clip.
 More tulle was tucked into the boots to add more pink pop!

-Finally I hot-glued the foam letters on bottom, inserted the glittery heart-shaped decorations here & there, fluffed in a little extra pink tulle and my gift was complete!
+Finally I hot-glued the foam letters on bottom, inserted the glittery heart-shaped decorations here & there.
+Then I fluffed in a little extra pink tulle and my gift was complete!

 Oh, and here’s a peak at the other baby girl diaper wreath I made months ago for my neighbor.
 This one had a plush teddy bear attached at the bottom.
 I think it turned out cute too.